 As you might have already found out for yourself, the virus targets your USB devices and seemingly removes the files that are on them.
-Do not be worried though, since your files are merely hidden, so that you cannot access them.
+Do not be worried though, since your files are merely hidden so that you cannot access them.
 What usually happens when you have the Drive.bat on your PC is that once you connect a USB device to the computer and try to access its contents, instead of folders and files, you will only see a single shortcut file that has the same icon and/or name as your USB drive.
-All content that has been on the device has been moved to a hidden folder that you cannot access, unless the malware is removed from your computer.
+All content that has been on the device has been moved to a hidden folder that you cannot access unless the malware is removed from your computer.
 Your data normally does not actually get harmed or deleted by the Drive.bat, so as soon as you deal with the infection, things should be back to normal.

 Stay away from the shortcut

 Under no circumstances should you attempt to open the virus-created shortcut – it will not lead you to your files.
-Instead, opening the said shortcut would result into the virus spreading throughout your PC (if it hasn’t done that already) and also infecting all other USB devices that you have connected or might connect.
-This Drive.bat Virus is known to target all types of USB devices – flash drives, SD cards, external hard-drives, mp3 players and so on.
+Instead, opening the said shortcut would result into the virus spreading throughout your PC (if it hasn’t done that already) and also infecting all other USB devices that you have connected or might connect to.
+This Drive.bat Virus is known to target all types of USB devices – flash drives, SD cards, external hard-drives, mp3 players, and so on.
 If you have already double-clicked on it, then you will have to scan your whole system for the virus.
 Our guide will help you with that.
 If you strictly follow the steps and complete every single one of them, most of the time the infection should be gone.
 However, know that Trojan horse viruses like the one that’s currently on your PC can be used as backdoors into your system.
 Thus, the Drive.bat might also infect your computer with more malware.
-That is why, we also advise you to get a reliable scanner tool – this will help you detect any other malicious software that the Drive.bat might have infected your computer with.
+That is why we also advise you to get a reliable scanner tool – this will help you detect any other malicious software that the Drive.bat might have infected your computer with.

 This particular Trojan seems to be very widely spread and a lot of users have already gotten infected by it.
 That is why you need to have a good understanding of how it gets onto people’s computers so that you can prevent it from attacking your system again.

-- Trojans like “Are you the one in the video”, Wup.exe are often spread via sketchy online ads within websites with shady contents.
+- Trojans like “Are you the one in the video”, Wup.exe is often spread via sketchy online ads within websites with shady content.
 Therefore, make sure that you stay away from any sketchy sites/pages that could potentially be used for spreading the malware.
 Keep in mind that even though the virus we are currently focusing on is quite nasty, handling it is still manageable in the majority of cases.
 However, there are other forms of malicious software, such as the infamous Ransomware that can also be distributed via such shady and potentially illegal sites and if you land one of those, there’s a high chance that you’d be unable to deal with it.

 - Another extremely common method for spreading Trojan Horses is via spam emails/text messages.
 Always take a second look at new letters in your inbox before opening them.
 If anything looks like spam, be sure to delete it without interacting with any of its contents – better safe than sorry!